joetanx/load-balancing-cyberark/README.md

 ## 1.3.
 Prepare the Notification and Tracking Scripts

+- The load balancer pair in this guide has serveral services on HTTPS (PVWA, PSMGW, CCP, Conjur), this means the NGINX configuration needs to listen on the respective virtual IP rather than `0.0.0.0`.
+Hence, the scripts provided below behaves as such:
+  - Tracking script verify if the node is able to reach the virtual IP
+  - Notification script starts the NGINX service if the node changes to `MASTER`, and stops the NGINX services if the changes to `BACKUP` or `FAULT

+- If the load balancer is meant for only 1 service:
+  - The NGINX configuration can be changed to listen on `0.0.0.0`
+  - The NGINX service can be active on both nodes
+  - The NGINX and the tracking and nofication scripts can be modified to be much simpler

 ☝️ **Note**: keepalived scripts should be placed in `/usr/libexec/keepalived/` where the correct SELinux file context `keepalived_unconfined_script_t` is assigned
 - Trying to get keepalive to run scripts from elsewhere may result in `permission denied` errors
 - Google for `keepalive setenforce 0` and you find that many guides disable SELinux - this script-doesn't-run behaviour is one of the reasons for disabling SELinux